CMS Energy Corporation 5.875% Junior Subordinated Notes due 2078 research snapshot

 Management

 The relevant management test is conservative financing and utility execution: preserving access to capital, managing debt, recovering investment through regulation, and honoring income-security obligations.
+The Q2 2026 decision to exit non-utility renewables and focus on the regulated business is consistent with that test.
 Holder incentives remain contractual and junior to senior debt.

 Industry trend